Find the Best Time Clock Software

 The University of Leicester commercial services used paper to handle between 500-700 employee schedules and skill sets during varying season needs and across three campuses.

 This caused many problems from scheduling through the final payroll reports.
-Andrew Ghagan of University of Leicester reports3 that tracking down the paper records from all three campuses and sorting out human scheduling errors used to take up to a week.
+Andrew Ghagan of University of Leicester reports that tracking down the paper records from all three campuses and sorting out human scheduling errors used to take up to a week.

 The University of Leicester switched to Mitrefinch’s time tracking and payroll consolidation software to organize their staff, and upon implementation found an almost immediate reduction in time spent consolidating time cards.